 Bilateral Economic Relations

 The Iraqi government has stated its intention to transition from a centrally run economy to one that is market oriented.
 The United States is one of Iraq’s largest trading partners, and investment by U.S. companies has increased significantly in the last 10 years.
 To increase trade, the United States has designated Iraq as a beneficiary developing country under the Generalized System of Preferences program and several U.S. companies are active in Iraq, including in the energy, defense, information technology, automotive, and transportation sectors.
-Two-way trade increased in 2018 to $13.2 billion, with $1.3 billion in U.S. exports to Iraq and $11.9 billion of Iraqi exports to the United States, almost entirely consisting of crude oil.
-In the first half of 2019, U.S. exports totaled $565 million, down from the $692 million in U.S. exports in the first half of 2018.
+Two-way trade in goods in 2019 totaled $8.2 billion, with $1.2 billion in U.S. exports to Iraq and $7.0 billion of Iraqi exports to the United States, almost entirely consisting of crude oil.
+U.S. agricultural exports decreased from $374 million in 2018 to $231 million in 2019.
 A Trade and Investment Framework Agreement between the United States and Iraq came into force in 2013, and a U.S.-Iraq Trade and Investment Council established by the agreement met in 2014 and 2019.
+On the margins of the August 2020 bilateral Strategic Dialogue the Government of Iraq signed MOUs totaling $8 billion in potential deals with U.S. companies.

 Iraq’s Membership in International Organizations